 So… EDC bags and backpacks.
 Which one is right for you?
 In order to answer this, we have to dig a little into your needs and lifestyle…

 What job do you have?
 Do you work from home?
 Do you travel a lot?
 Do you live in an urban, suburban or rural area?
 Are you a man or a woman?
 Do you have like-minded people around you that won’t raise their eyebrows if you start carrying too much gear with you?
 These are all good questions to ask yourself.

 Rule #1 for your EDC bag is to never raise suspicions.
 Ever.

 You don’t want a nosy co-worker to see some of the gear inside and make fun of you:

 Hey, John, what’s with this?
-Why do you have a folding knife with you at the office?
+Why do you carry a folding knife with you at the office?
 Are you afraid Mike’s going to attack you for stealing his raise?

 Since you’ll be carrying these items every day, chances are someone is going to see them at some point, unless you’re really careful.
 You don’t want people to give you the cold shoulder simply because you’re a prepper.
 If you live in a city and you have a job you want to keep, things like this may hinder your career.

 That being said, your everyday carry pouch shouldn’t be too big.
 You don’t need to carry a hiking backpack with you at the office that’s full of gear (though, if you can, you’ll get such examples of recommendations as well).
 On the other hand, a smaller backpack could not only conceal your gear but can also be useful to carry your laptop, documents and anything else you need on a daily basis.